ahoneybun/fresh-install-script/README.md

 Notes
 -------
-The Chrome is a WIP and selecting it will move to the next step of the script.
+The Chrome install option is a WIP and selecting it will move to the next step of the script.